tenshi-net/mewe-cleanup-filter/README.md

 The full version (`mewecleanup.txt`) completely blocks the following:
 - All of the "optional" ad boxes from all feeds
+- The Watch button to access the shortform video feed
 - The Soshi wallet button
 - The "locked content" option on the updated posts menu
 - The "mint your group" box for group owners (since this list blocks the ads/wallet anyway)